 Both sexes fully winged.
-Body brown, tarsi, fore tibiae and antennal segment III paler; fore wings light brown with base paler.
+Body brown (sometimes yellow), tarsi, fore tibiae and antennal segment III paler; fore wings light brown with base paler.
+Antennae 8-segmented; segments III & IV each with a small forked sense cone.
 Head wider than long; three pairs of ocellar setae present, pair III small and arising between hind ocelli.
-Antennae 8-segmented; segments III–IV with small forked sensorium.
 Pronotum with no long setae; posterior margin with seven pairs of setae.
 Metanotal sculpture lines converging posteromedially; median setae arise at anterior margin; campaniform sensilla present or absent.
 Fore wing first and second veins each with setal row complete.
 Abdominal tergites without craspeda, with sparse rows of microtrichia laterally on lines of sculpture; tergite VIII with pair of ill-defined ctenidia anterolateral to spiracle; posteromarginal comb on VIII comprising several long microtrichia medially and smaller triangular teeth laterally.
 Sternites without discal setae.

 Male smaller and paler than female; sternites III–VII with transverse pore plate; sternite VIII with craspedum of long slender microtrichia on triangular bases, craspeda weaker on anterior sternites.